Performance and viscosity index explained.

 The PARATONE brand is an industry leader in viscosity modifiers with heritage dating back to the 1930s.
 The PARATONE product history includes the creation of the first olefin copolymer (OCP) viscosity modifier in 1970 and major innovations ever since.
 Our products are designed to provide robust, low-temperature performance, high-thickening efficiency and extended shear stability.

-In 2018, Oronite’s Gonfreville, France, additive plant will start blending PARATONE viscosity modifier concentrates.
+In 2018, Oronite’s Gonfreville, France, additive plant started blending PARATONE viscosity modifier concentrates.

-We’ve recently qualified six new third-party blenders around the globe, expanding our reliable international supply chain.
+We have nine qualified third-party blenders around the globe, expanding our reliable international supply chain.

 Developing next generation viscosity modifier products to meet ever changing market needs.
-Our PARATONE 24EX viscosity modifier is an excellent example.
+Our PARATONE 24EX and 35EX viscosity modifiers are excellent examples.

 Two primary roles of engine oils are to lubricate moving engine parts and reduce the friction and wear of metal surfaces.
 To perform these functions well, engine oils must exhibit acceptable viscosity characteristics throughout a broad range of engine operating temperatures and shear environments.
 Lubricants can achieve this by inclusion of viscosity modifiers.